MrRooten/burp-rs/README.md

-# burp-rs //debug version, a lots of changes may not Forward Compatible
+# burp-rs //debug version, a lots of changes may not Forward Compatible and logs of unwrap not handle

 burpsuite-like tools.
 Because the burp extension is hard to debug, so I write a burp-like tool